Community for private sperm donation, co-parenting and home insemination – respectful, direct and discreet.

 Pain when sitting: why it can last so long

-Everyday strategies that relieve many people
+Everyday strategies that help many people

-• When sitting, lean slightly forward or shift weight to one side to reduce pressure
+• When sitting, lean slightly forward or shift weight to one side

 Bowel movements and the perineal repair: an underestimated factor

-Warning signs for infection or impaired healing
+Warning signs of infection or impaired healing

 Have it checked if